mbaumer/us_hep_funding/docs/_states/FL.md

 ```
 Institution              Amount ($)    Start    End  Principal Investigator    Project Title
 ---------------------  ------------  -------  -----  ------------------------  --------------------------------------------------------------------------------------------------------------
-UNIVERSITY OF FLORIDA       316,000     2013   2014  Field                     Elementary Particle Theory and Phenomenology at the University of Florida
+University of Florida       316,000     2013   2014  Field                     Elementary Particle Theory and Phenomenology at the University of Florida
-UNIVERSITY OF FLORIDA       107,000     2013   2014  Ray                       Neutrino Cross Sections: Foundations of the Future
+University of Florida       107,000     2013   2014  Ray                       Neutrino Cross Sections: Foundations of the Future
-UNIVERSITY OF FLORIDA       950,000     2013   2014  Tanner                    The Generation 2 Axion Dark-Matter Experiment (Gen 2 ADMX)
+University of Florida       950,000     2013   2014  Tanner                    The Generation 2 Axion Dark-Matter Experiment (Gen 2 ADMX)
-UNIVERSITY OF FLORIDA        85,000     2013   2014  Tanner                    Search for axionic dark matter
+University of Florida        85,000     2013   2014  Tanner                    Search for axionic dark matter
-UNIVERSITY OF FLORIDA       955,000     2013   2014  Yelton                    Research in High Energy Experimental Physics using the CMS detector at the Large Hadron Collider, CERN, Geneva
+University of Florida       955,000     2013   2014  Yelton                    Research in High Energy Experimental Physics using the CMS detector at the Large Hadron Collider, CERN, Geneva
-UNIVERSITY OF FLORIDA     2,241,000     2012   2013  Yelton                    High Energy Experimental and Theoretical Research
+University of Florida     2,241,000     2012   2013  Yelton                    High Energy Experimental and Theoretical Research
 ```
 ## SC Contracts
 ```